romain-louvet/sageo_rig2015/README.md

 Three tools test results.
 Tested with R, ArcGIS and Qgis.

-The data used for these test can be downloaded here: https://www.dropbox.com/s/un3ryv5q1i2pog7/test_comparatif_outils.7z?dl=0
+The data used for these tests can be downloaded here: https://www.dropbox.com/s/un3ryv5q1i2pog7/test_comparatif_outils.7z?dl=0

 ###promethee

 This folder contains R scripts, plus one python scripts, used for data treatments and analysis of forest fires data from Prométhée database.

-The data used for these test can be downloaded here: https://www.dropbox.com/s/fk46711zjsdi9m1/promethee.7z?dl=0
+The data used for these tests can be downloaded here: https://www.dropbox.com/s/fk46711zjsdi9m1/promethee.7z?dl=0

 cf. http://www.sciencedirect.com/science/article/pii/S1878029615003308